ElegantEngineeringTech/laravel-seo/README.md

         | Default Keywords
         |--------------------------------------------------------------------------
         |
-        | This is the default value used for <meta name="keywords">
+        | This is the default value used for <meta name="keywords">.
-        | Type supported: string or array of strings
+        | Supports string or array of strings.
         |
         */
         'keywords' => null,